nasa/fprime/docs/UsersGuide/dev/configure-ide.md

 Third, the user should determine if they are using an internal-to-F´ build, or an external-to-F´ build.
 If your code is placed within the F´ framework checkout (code supplied by F´ team), you are using the former.
-If your code specifies where to find F´ code and lives outside the F´ framework directory you are suing the latter.
+If your code specifies where to find F´ code and lives outside the F´ framework directory you are using the latter.

 Finally, identify any other build options or cache variables you need.
 These are anything you supply to the build int the form of -D options.
 This can include custom configuration setups.